htlin222/garden/content/Diagnostic evaluation of hypercoagulable states.md

 ---
 title: Diagnostic evaluation of hypercoagulable states
 ---
-# Diagnostic evaluation of hypercoagulable states
+stic evaluation of hypercoagulable states

 (not routinely required for initial VTE; NEJM 2017;377:1177)